Before & After Photo of Dental Treatment

 Recovery time varies but generally includes:

-- Bone Integration: Several months for the implant to fuse with the jawbone.
+- Bone Integration: It takes several months for the implant to integrate with the jawbone.

-- Final Restoration: Placement of the crown or bridge after healing is complete.
+- Final Restoration: Once healing is complete the crown or bridge will be placed.

 Your dentist will provide specific aftercare instructions to ensure optimal healing.